Former Trump lawyer Cohen discussing plea deal with U.S. prosecutors: NBC

 (Reuters) - Michael Cohen, U.S. President Donald Trump’s former personal lawyer, is discussing a possible guilty plea with federal prosecutors in connection with tax fraud and banking-related issues, NBC News said on Tuesday, citing multiple sources familiar with the matter.

-Cohen, 51, has not reached a plea agreement, but one could be reached as early as Tuesday, NBC News said, citing the sources.
+Cohen has not reached a plea agreement, but one could be reached as early as Tuesday, NBC News said, citing the sources.

 Lanny Davis, a lawyer for Cohen, declined to comment.
 Cohen and another of his lawyers, Guy Petrillo, did not immediately respond to requests for comment.